 In our home our children are allowed more screen time in the summer than during the school year but we still stick to fairly strict limits.
 I love hearing about how others handle this hot topic so thought I’d start up a conversation about it by sharing our experience.
 Make sure to comment below with what you’ve found to work in your family!

 I broke up the skills they need to work on by day knowing that if I gave them the option between reading, writing and math they’d choose reading every time and we’d like them to improve all these skills.
 I made Monday the day they would work on writing thinking they’d have a story or two from the weekend they could write about.
 My kids love to read so Tuesdays and Thursdays are easy.
 Wednesdays are for practicing (with each other) on math facts, especially multiplication.
 Fridays are free choice unless I declare otherwise.
 If they complete all of their chores and their “school work” they earn their first 30 minute turn.
-They have to play outside for at least one hour to earn their second turn and this turn must be group play (not individual), otherwise the t.v. is on too long.
+They have to play outside for at least one hour to earn their second turn on the weekends and this turn must be group play (not individual), otherwise the t.v. is on too long.

 The above applies to our younger three kids.
 Hunter is 14 years old and a great writer, reader and mathematician so we have different rules for him.
 He certainly could improve his skills in all three subjects (couldn’t we all?) but we decided to incorporate regular exercise in his routine in lieu of the school work this summer.
 He reads on his own regularly without prompting so we knew this wouldn’t be a problem.
 He is required to do his chores and exercise at least 30 minutes every day as well as shower in order to earn his screen time in the morning.
 The rest is the same.
 He has chosen to run daily.